rusty-trim/rusty-trim/README.md

 # Hey, I'm RT

 - 🖥️ I've been coding in TypeScript, and Java for a couple of years now.
-- 🔧 I am a developer for the new and upcoming platform [Strafe](https://strafe.chat).
 - 🦀 I am currently learning Rust and Python at the moment.

 <!--- comments syntax